New Orleans Creative Strategist Whitney Mitchell

 Scroll for Whitney's take, and photos in Lekha by Augusta Sagnelli.

 We struggle in our daily lives to disconnect from everything and find time for isolation and space.
 All of a sudden, we've been catapulted into a world where isolation and personal space is all around us.
-How have you been managing to reconcile this - staying connected emotionally and digitally, while separating yourself from the inundation of news, latest figures & statistics?
+How have you been managing to reconcile this — staying connected emotionally and digitally, while separating yourself from the inundation of news, latest figures, and statistics?